 Ohio’s Large and Comprehensive Workers’ Compensation System

-Every Ohio business with one or more employee is required to carry workers’ compensation insurance to protect employees after workplace injuries and illnesses.
+Every Ohio business with one or more employee must carry workers’ compensation insurance to protect employees after workplace injuries and illnesses.
 There are few exceptions to this rule, including sole proprietors, family farm corporate officers, partners, and limited liability companies acting as a partnership or sole proprietor.

 Ohio is one a few states that use monopolistic workers’ compensation system.
 This means that employers must purchase workers’ compensation insurance from the state or self-insure.
 There are no private insurance options.
 Either employers pay into the state fund and the state pays the benefits to the injured worker, or employers pay the injured workers directly.
 And the state uses managed care organizations (MCOs) to administer the care.

 What to Expect After Your Columbus Workplace Injury

 When an Ohio employee is injured, there are certain expectations and rules.
 The first steps are to seek medical care and notify the employer of the injury.
 Depending on the circumstances, the employee may need to seek immediate care, or there may be time to notify the employer first.
 In Ohio, injured workers may see any provider for the initial treatment.
 In those cases, injured workers should let their doctor know that the injury is work-related so the provider can properly document the visit.
 After that, the employer will provide the employee a list of certified providers.
 Then, the workers’ compensation claim will be filed.
 The employee, employer, medical provider, or other authorized representatives can file the claim online.
 The state will decide to approve or deny a claim within 28 days.

 When Your Workers’ Compensation Claim is Denied

 Sometimes, a claim is denied.
 Claims are denied for many reasons.
 According to the BWC, many claims are rejected simply because there is not enough information provided by the injured worker.
 Other common reasons for a denial include:

 - Missed filing deadlines